Pascal Tutorial for Zed ICT Hub

 Explanation

-® Record Definition: The Student
+® Record Definition: The Student record is defined to

 hold the ID, name, and age of a student.